-Our MSc Advanced Applied Field Geoscience is the most fieldwork intensive MSc in the UK.
-This is a highly vocational MSc course that will give you with the knowledge, skills, competence and confidence to work in a wide range of practical geoscience careers, from engineering geology and mining to quarrying, petroleum geoscience and research.
+The MSc Advanced Applied Field Geoscience is the most fieldwork based MSc in the UK.
+This is a vocational MSc course that will give you with the knowledge, skills, competence and confidence to work in a wide range of practical geoscience careers, from engineering geology and mining to quarrying, petroleum geoscience and research.

 Rather than focusing on an individual geoscience career path, we focus on providing a thorough training in a number of geoscience skills including digital data capture and visualisation, analytical methods and applied field geology.

-Fieldwork includes trips to Utah (USA), Finland, Azores, Spain and the UK along with work close to our campus in South Wales.
+Fieldwork trips could see students visit Finland, Azores, Spain and the UK along with work close to our campus in South Wales.

 Follow USW Geology on Twitter.